DheerajKoppu/AUHSDTalentGateway/README.md

 4.3.
 If you would like to erase all the data from the tables, use the command `truncate <TABLE NAME>` on every table.

 4.4.
 To establish a connection between Dotnet and SQL, update the connection string ID within the Web.Config file with your own login credentials
+4.5.
+To use the AI Resume Analyzer Feature, replace the OpenAI API key with your own.
+4.6.
+To get emails for all errors in the program, replace the email in the Web.Config File 4.7.
+To replace the email where users receive job information from, replace the email "auhsdtalentgateway@gmail.com" with yours wherever needed.
+In addition, add your own App Password through your email provider as well.

 ## Usage